Hendrizzzz/Data-Structures-Prelims-Group-Project-1/README.md

 **Note**: To use these datasets, ensure Git LFS is installed.
 Fetch the large files using `git lfs pull`.

+## Git LFS Usage

+Git Large File Storage (Git LFS) is a Git extension designed to handle large files in a repository more efficiently.
+Standard Git is not well-suited for versioning large files, as it stores every version of every file in your repository's history.
+This can quickly bloat the size of your repository, making it difficult to manage and share.

+In this project, the dataset files can be very large, particularly when working with up to 1,000,000 records.
+These files can exceed the standard storage limits of Git, especially on platforms like GitLab, **which has a default file size limit of 100MB per file.** To accommodate these large files without exceeding storage limits, we use Git LFS.

 ## Usage

 To work with these datasets, follow these steps:

 1. **Install Git LFS**: Ensure Git LFS is installed and configured on your system.
 2. **Fetch LFS files**: Run `git lfs pull` to download the LFS-tracked files if you encounter errors related to missing files.

+Otherwise, if Git LFS is not available, follow these steps:

+1. **Download Data Set Manually**: Download the three required data set inside the src/dataset/ directory.
+This grabs the actual file outside the Git LFS Server.
+2. **Place them inside the repository**: Place them inside your cloned repository to the same src/dataset/ directory.

 ## Algorithm Implementations